shoaib221/Assignment-1/blog-1.md

 In TypeScript, handling unpredictable data is a common challenge.
 Two special types often used for this purpose are `any` and `unknown`.
 Although both can store any kind of value, they behave very differently.
 Understanding the difference is important for writing safe and maintainable code.

-This article explains why `any` is considered a "type safety hole," why `unknown` is the safer alternative, and how **type narrowing** works in TypeScript.
+This article explains why `any` is considered a "type safety hole" and why `unknown` is the safer alternative, and how **type narrowing** works in TypeScript.

 ---